 Thread the two Hex Nuts on to the Rod and tighten one down at the point where the Rod meets the Top Connector Plate.
 Leave the other Hex Nut at the front end so it can be used to secure the Split Ring Hanger.

 Thread on the Split Ring Hanger just enough so that the Rod is flush with the inside of the ring.
 Turn the 2nd Hex Nut counter-clockwise to snug it up against the Split Ring Hanger.

 Carefully and tightly wrap the 1/2-inch end of the Coupling with your Teflon Tape.
 Wrap it nice and clean for an even surface.
 Build up the tape until it fits well in the opening of the bottle and you are sure that it won’t fall inside.

 Insert the Wick in the Coupling until it sticks out about 1/4-inch or less.
 The Tiki brand replacement wicks are about 3/8-inch in diameter so they fit well.

 Use a funnel to fill the bottle with your favorite torch oil.

-Insert the Coupling & Wick in the top of the bottle and twist it into place.
+Insert the Coupling & Wick at the top of the bottle and twist it into place.
 Let the Wick absorb oil.

 Flip the front half of the ring back into place and tighten down the Hanger evenly on both sides.
-You may need to loosen the other side to make sure both sides are an even tightness.
-Do not over tighten the Hanger.
+You may need to loosen the other side to make sure both sides are even tight.
+Do not overtighten the Hanger.